Beam model of Doppler backscattering: Backscattered electric field: general

 To get this result, one should remember that the $\hat{\mathbf{R}}$ and $\hat{\boldsymbol{\zeta}}$ basis vectors depend on position.
 That is, we have used

 and

 What the DBS community actually uses is not $A_r (t)$ directly, but its Fourier transform $\tilde{A}_r (\omega) = (2 \pi)^{-1} \int A_r (t) \exp (\rmi \omega t) \ \rmd t $, which is

 The task ahead of us is to solve the integrals in equation (\ref{eq:tilde_A_r}).
-We begin by evaluating the Gaussian integrals in $\mathbf{w}$ (section \ref{subsection:integrals_w}).
-When calculating Gaussian integrals with complex coefficients, we need to be careful --- see \ref{appendix_Gaussian}.
-To solve the integral in $\tau$, we have to make some assumptions about $\theta$, which we do in section \ref{subsection:ordering_thetam}.
-Depending on the assumptions made, we can solve the integral in the \emph{conventional tokamak} (section \ref{section_backscattered_E_CT}) or \emph{spherical tokamak} (section \ref{section_backscattered_E_ST}) cases.
-Moving forward, the form of the backscattered electric field that we will use for the backscattered power will be that of the \emph{conventional tokamak} case.
+We begin by evaluating the Gaussian integrals in $\mathbf{w}$ (Section \ref{subsection:integrals_w}).
+When calculating Gaussian integrals with complex coefficients, we need to be careful to choose the correct signs of the roots, in accordance with standard contour integration techniques.
+To solve the integral in $\tau$, we have to make some assumptions about $\theta$, which we do in Section \ref{subsection:ordering_thetam}.
+Depending on the assumptions made, we can solve this integral with the \emph{small mismatch angle} (Section \ref{section_backscattered_E_CT}) or \emph{large mismatch angle} (Section \ref{section_backscattered_E_ST}) orderings.
+Moving forward, the form of the backscattered electric field that we will use for the backscattered power will be that of the \emph{small mismatch angle} ordering.
+We later show in Section \ref{section_backscattered_E_ST} that in the appropriate limit, the \emph{small mismatch angle} and \emph{large mismatch angle} orderings give the same result.
+This enables us to use the \emph{small mismatch angle} formulation even in cases which are moderately in the \emph{large mismatch angle} regime.